maralorn/nix-output-monitor/README.md

 The purpose of it is to write something fun and useful in Haskell.
 You are free and very welcome to contribute feedback, issues or PRs, but I do not commit to maintain this project over a long time period.

-nom is, by now, quite fully featured with support for nix v1 commands (e.g.`nix-build`) and nix v2 command (e.g. `nix build`).
+By now, nom is quite fully featured with support for nix v1 commands (e.g. `nix-build`) and nix v2 command (e.g. `nix build`).

-Issues and pull requests welcome under https://github.com/maralorn/nix-output-monitor
+Issues and pull requests welcome under https://github.com/maralorn/nix-output-monitor.

 ## Installing